April 26 - “ An Unbroken Chain of Garlands, Cherry Blossoms, and Grape Arbors”

 we need to humanize hatred

-hatred is most o1en conducted in isolaCon
+hatred is most often conducted in isolation

 directed to fear and what one knows not